sjc5/svelte-material-starter/README.md

 # Svelte Material Starter

-This repo shows how to use Google's Material Design Web Components in a basic Svelte project.
+This repo shows how to use Google's Material Design Web Components in a basic Svelte project (specifically, the button component with ripple effect).
 This is based on a clone of the [official Svelte starter project](https://github.com/sveltejs/template) as of [commit f2f9145](https://github.com/sveltejs/template/tree/f2f91456936562571e6ae9bbe017a54a7e044202).

 ## Installation